Davismk3/PINN-solvers-MSBM/README.md

 	•	Coordinates: y ∈ [−1, 1] (normalized).
 	•	Velocity: Ux ∈ [0, 1] (normalized).
 	•	Volume fraction: ϕ is not normalized; the ϕ trial function enforces ϕ ∈ [0, ϕ_max] (ϕ_max = max packing).
-	•	ϕ data (if present) are used only for visualization/validation, not for training.
+	•	ϕ data (if present) are used only for visualization/validation, not for training, except for the average value of ϕ over y, which is treated as a known value.

 ## Shared network architecture: